Living in San Francisco?

 While living in San Francisco, you may occasionally experience earthquakes.
 They inevitably occur every now and then because of the city’s location just over the San Andreas Fault.
 Forming the boundary between two tectonic plates, this continental fault runs 800 miles (1,287 km) along the length of California, from Salton Sea in the south to the Mendocino coast in the north.

 Expat children living in San Francisco are part of the United States education system, which is administrated on three levels.
 The federal Department of Education delegates most authorities to the various State Departments.
 In turn, many State Departments leave much of the decision-making to elected Boards of Education on an even more local level.

 Schooling is compulsory for all children living in San Francisco and elsewhere in the USA, but homeschooling is also an option.
-Aside from public schools for children between the ages of 5 and 21, there are no government-sponsored childcare facilities.
-Of course, private nurseries and pre-schools are available.
+Aside from public schools for children between the ages of five and 21, there are no government-sponsored childcare facilities.
+Of course, private nurseries and preschools are available.

-The San Francisco Unified School District (SFUSD) is the sixth largest school district in California and hosts over 55,000 students each year.
+The San Francisco Unified School District (SFUSD) is the seventh-largest school district in California and hosts over 57,000 students each year.
 Visit the SFUSD’s website for a complete list of public schools.
-There, you can also find contact information of all administrative offices.
+There, you can also find contact information for all administrative offices.

 There are also many independent schools for children living in San Francisco, including some international schools.
-This may be the right choice for your life in San Francisco if you want your child to receive schooling with an international flavor or to attend a school with a specific educational concept, such as Waldorf schools.
-Independent schools in San Francisco include:
+This may be the right choice for your life in San Francisco if you want your child to receive schooling with an international flavor or to attend a school with a specific educational concept, such as a Waldorf school.
+The independent schools in San Francisco include: